ryavse11/ryan_choi_portfolio/README.md

 Welcome to my Data Analyst Portfolio!

-I am Chungwoo(Ryan) Choi.
+My name is Chungwoo Choi.
 I am a data analyst with 15+ years of experience with large tech companies in data analysis, business intelligence, database administration, and data engineering areas.
 I am proficient in Python, R, SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.

 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
 You will find links of the dashboards and reports I have created using various tools.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.